ga-curriculum/environment-variables/concepts/README.md

 # ![Environment Variables - Concepts](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to explain the importance of environment variables.

 ## What is an environment?